hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 \end{eqnarray*}
 $$

-The **N-Pair Loss** [(Sohn, 2016)][n_pair_loss_paper] paper discusses in great detail one of the main limitations of the Triplet Loss, while proposing a similar idea to [Structured Loss](#structured-loss) of using positive and negative pairs:
+The **N-Pair Loss** [(Sohn, 2016)][n_pair_loss_paper] paper discusses in great detail one of the main limitations of the Triplet Loss while proposing a similar idea to [Structured Loss](#structured-loss) of using positive and negative pairs:

-> During one update, the triplet loss only compares an example with one negative example while ignoring negative examples from the rest of the classes.
+> During one update, the triplet loss only compares a sample with one negative sample while ignoring negative samples from the rest of the classes.
-As consequence, the embedding vector for an example is only guaranteed to be far from the selected negative class but not necessarily the others.
+As consequence, the embedding vector for a sample is only guaranteed to be far from the selected negative class but not necessarily the others.
 Thus we can end up only differentiating an example from a limited selection of negative classes yet still maintain a small distance from many other classes.
 >
-> In practice, the hope is that, after looping over sufficiently many randomly sampled triplets, the final distance metric can be balanced correctly; but individual update can still be unstable and the convergence would be slow.
-Specifically, towards the end of training, most randomly selected negative examples can no longer yield non-zero triplet loss error.
+> In practice, the hope is that, after looping over sufficiently many randomly sampled triplets, the final distance metric can be balanced correctly; but the individual update can still be unstable and the convergence would be slow.
+Specifically, towards the end of the training, most randomly selected negative examples can no longer yield non-zero triplet loss error.

-Other attemts to design a better metric learning objective based on the core idea of the Triplet Loss objective includes **Magnet Loss** ([Rippel et al. 2015][magnet_loss_paper]) and **Clustering Loss** ([Song et al. 2017][clustering_loss_paper]).
+Other attempts to design a better metric learning objective based on the core idea of the Triplet Loss objective include **Magnet Loss** ([Rippel et al. 2015][magnet_loss_paper]) and **Clustering Loss** ([Song et al. 2017][clustering_loss_paper]).
 Both objectives are defined on the dataset distribution as a whole, not only on single elements.
-However, they didn't received much traction due to the scaling difficulties, and simply because of their complexity.
+However, they didn't receive much traction due to the scaling difficulties, and simply because of their complexity.
 There has been some attempt to compare these approaches, notably by [Horiguchi et al. (2017)][comparing_classification_and_metric], but they performed experiments on very small datasets and were unable to achieve meaningful results.

 The methods described in this section are part of a wider family of machine learning methods, called "Contrastive Representation Learning".
 I highly recommend [this blog post][lillog_contrastive] for more details.